Merzasphor/MWSE/docs/source/lua/type/tes3ui/element.rst

     ..

 **childOffsetY** (`number`_, integer)
     Offset applied to child nodes.
-Used in scrollpanes.
+Used in scroll panes.

 **flowDirection** (`string`_)
     Can have values ``"left_to_right"`` or ``"top_to_bottom"``.
 Indicates which direction child elements are laid out.